 Follow These Planting And Growing Tips To Succeed:

 #1 – Purchase San Marzano seed or seedlings from a well-established source.
 Be certain you are buying a heritage type tomato, not a hybrid.

-#2 – Start your seedlings early.
+#2 – Plant San Marzano seedlings early.
 You should begin approximately two months before the date of your last predicted frost.
 Be sure to use a high-quality potting soil with fish meal and compost added.

 #3 – Start your seedlings in a reliably warm environment and keep the soil lightly moist at all times.
 Covering the seedlings with a transparent cover can help produce these conditions.

 #4 – If you sow seedlings over a single surface, thin them to approximately two inches apart after the appearance of the second set of leaves.
 If you planted them two or three seeds per small peat pots, allow the strongest to remain and remove the weaker plants.

 #5 – Approximately a week after the final frost of winter, begin acclimating the seedlings to the outdoor environment.
 Let them stay outside for a few hours during the warmest part of the day for a couple of weeks.